Apache County, Arizona Records

 The following dates indicates what vital, land, probate, and court records are in Apache county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Apache County Clerk of Superior Court has Marriage and Divorce Records from 1879, has Probate Records from 1879 and has Court Records from 1880.
 The Clerk's office is responsible for all Superior Court action in Adoptions, Civil, Criminal, Probate, and Tax matters.

 - Apache County Recorder has Land Records from 1880.
 The County Recorder's Office creates public records, maintain said records to archival standards, and provide convenient access to these records for public viewing.